 Finally it’s chilly BRRRRR!! here in Southern California.
 And by chilly (you might slap me upside the head if you live in colder climates) I mean it’s a high of 66 degrees during the day.
 That may seem pretty mild to folks who are already dropping snow in their neighborhoods, but I’m tellin’ ya that if you were here in my hood, you’d be putting on the fleece.

 The kind of cold we have in SoCal is a damp cold, which makes it feel pretty darn cold even at 66 degrees!
 The nights are tricky, since I’m freezing and my husband is hot, and I’m closing windows upstairs and he’s opening them downstairs, and it actually gets down to 40-ish degrees during the night and early morning hours.
 It’s a lovely battle to keep warm.
 Comfort food is just about the only thing that keeps me warm, so I’ve been making things like these pumpkin scalloped potatoes.

 They’re a delightful dish of yams and Yukon Gold potatoes three-stories-high, layered with pumpkin cream and cheese.

-Piping hot out of the oven, these were delicious served with my Cape Cod Cranberry Meatloaf.
-Next day and the day-after-that leftovers were just as good.
+Piping hot out of the oven, these are delicious served with my Cape Cod Cranberry Meatloaf.
+Next day and the day-after-that leftovers are just as good.